gdsbook/book/notebooks/05_choropleth.md

 ```

 For data with a heavy-tailed distribution, such as power law and log normal
-distributions, the head tail breaks classifier (Jiang 2015) can be particularly
+distributions, the head tail breaks classifier  can be particularly
 effective.

 ### Jenks Caspall

-This approach, as well as the following two, tackles the calssification challenge from a heuristic perspective, rather than from deterministic one.
-Originally proposed by Jenks & Caspall (1971), this algorithm aims to minimize the sum of absolute deviations around
+This approach, as well as the following two, tackles the classification
+challenge from a heuristic perspective, rather than from deterministic one.
+Originally proposed by {cite}`Jenks_1971`, this algorithm aims to minimize
-class means.
-The approach begins with a prespecified number of classes and an
+the sum of absolute deviations around class means.
+The approach begins with a
-arbitrary initial set of class breaks - for example using quintiles.
+prespecified number of classes and an arbitrary initial set of class breaks -
+for example using quintiles.
+The algorithm attempts to improve the objective
+function by considering the movement of observations between adjacent classes.
+For example, the largest value in the lowest quintile would be considered for
+movement into the second quintile, while the lowest value in the second
+quintile would be considered for a possible move into the first quintile.
 The
-algorithm attempts to improve the objective function by considering the movement
-of observations between adjacent classes.
-For example, the largest value in the
-lowest quintile would be considered for movement into the second quintile, while
-the lowest value in the second quintile would be considered for a possible move
-into the first quintile.
-The candidate move resulting in the largest reduction
+candidate move resulting in the largest reduction in the objective function
-in the objective function would be made, and the process continues until no
+would be made, and the process continues until no other improving moves are
-other improving moves are possible.
+possible.

 ```python
 numpy.random.seed(12345)